Alloyed (The Lord of the Rings: The Rings of Power): Writing

 Though the Rings of Power for Elves were made after those for Men and Dwarves in Tolkien's history, the writers chose to follow the order used in the Ring Verse poem which starts with those for the Elves.
 They wanted the season to justify the "Faustian deal" that the Elves accept when they make the rings.
 Galadriel and Elrond go on separate journeys throughout the season: Elrond attempts to reverse the Elves' fading power in Middle-earth with mithril while Galadriel gathers an army to fight the forces of evil.
 When they both fail, they turn to the creation of the Rings of Power out of desperation.
-The showrunners noted that when the two characters come together in this episode, they reflect on their interactions in the first episode where Elrond encouraged Galadriel to leave Middle-earth.
+The showrunners noted that when the two characters come together in this episode, they reflect on their interactions in the premiere, "A Shadow of the Past", where Elrond encouraged Galadriel to leave Middle-earth.
 A piece of mithril from Elrond's storyline and metal from Galadriel's dagger—representing her brother and her hunt for Sauron—are both used in the creation of the three Elven rings.
 McKay said these two elements added an emotional grounding to the rings and symbolized the end of those two character arcs.

 The showrunners believed the series would not feel like Middle-earth without Wizards, and wanted to have a "Tolkienian relationship" between a Wizard and a halfling similar to Gandalf and Frodo Baggins in The Lord of the Rings.
 One version of Tolkien's history has the two Blue Wizards arrive in Middle-earth during the Second Age, so the showrunners used that as the basis to include the Stranger.
 One of the central themes for the series that the showrunners set early in the writing process was the idea that being good is a choice.
 They noted that there is precedence for Wizards to turn to evil in Tolkien's stories and so it was a big moment for them in the finale to have the Stranger declare "I am good".
 This scene was inspired by the end of the film The Iron Giant (1999).
 The episode is the first time that the Stranger is able to speak clearly in the common tongue.
 Star Daniel Weyman worked with dialect coach Leith McPherson to settle on an accent for the character that felt appropriate for a powerful Maiar being, but also included "a little twinge of the Irish lilt" that the Harfoots speak with.